nattavitk/s3-antivirus-lambda-cloudformation/README.md

     1. S3 that stores lambda zip file

         - _S3 bucket name_ - can import from another stack (and use it for ARN)

         - _S3 bucket key_ (zipped Lambda filename) - can import from another stack

     2. S3 to store ClamAV definition files

         - _S3 bucket name_ (use it for ARN also)

         - _S3 bucket key_ - folder where the definitions are stored

     3. S3 that stores files which we need ClamAV to scan the virus _(only for IAM role purpose)_

         - _S3 bucket name_ - can import from another stack (and use it for ARN)

         - _S3 bucket key_ - folder where the target folder

 ## Contribution

 This project is implemented on top of https://github.com/truework/lambda-s3-antivirus/.
+Cheers https://github.com/truework

-## Authors
+## Maintainer

--   **Nattavit Kamoltham** - _Solutions & Integration Architect at FWD Innovation Center_
+- **Nattavit Kamoltham**